 Scott Coburn is a graduate of the University of Kentucky College of Law where he was a member of the Moot Court Board.
 Following graduation, he served as a Law Clerk to the Hon.
 Joseph M. Hood, U.S. District Judge for the Eastern District of Kentucky.
 Scott litigated in Kentucky state and federal courts, with practice emphasis in Real Property, Banking, Business, Construction, and Bankruptcy Law.
 He has practiced primarily in civil mediation since 2005.
 Prior to joining the Sixth Circuit, Scott was a staff appellate mediator with the Kentucky Court of Appeals since 2015.
 To contact Scott Coburn, send an email to Scott_Coburn@ca6.uscourts.gov.

 John A. Minter is a graduate of The Ohio State University Moritz College of Law, where he received a certification in Alternative Dispute Resolution.
 John later worked at Moritz as the Langdon Fellow in Dispute Resolution, providing instruction on mediation and other issues in dispute resolution.
-John mediated within the Ohio court system for the past seven years working as a foreclosure and general civil mediator for the Cuyahoga County Court of Common Pleas and as the mediator for the Ohio Ninth District Court of Appeals.
+John mediated within the Ohio court system for seven years working as a foreclosure and general civil mediator for the Cuyahoga County Court of Common Pleas and as the mediator for the Ohio Ninth District Court of Appeals.
 Prior to working as a court mediator, John was an assistant prosecutor for Marion County, Ohio, and had a private legal practice.
 To contact John Minter, send an email to John_Minter@ca6.uscourts.gov.